SuperNova76/TopCPToolKit/docs/tutorials/setup.md

 ??? tip "Re-using an existing setup"
     You may want to come back to the tutorial at a later time, or start again from a clean shell.
 You don't have to recompile everything from scratch!
 Simply run
     ```sh
-    setupATLAS
+    setupATLAS -q
     cd build
     asetup --restore
     source */setup.sh
     ```
     and you will recover your working environment.

+    **Tip**: put this code in a file `setup.sh` so you can easily call `source setup.sh`.

 ??? tip "Modifying files"
     Throughout the tutorials, you will be invited to make modifications to the package.
-If these modifications are made on files that need compiling (e.g. `.cxx` or `.h`), you will need to go back to your `build` directory and run again
+If these modifications are made on files that need compiling (e.g. `.cxx` or `.h`), you will need run again
     ```sh
+    cd build
     make -j4
     source */setup.sh
+    cd ../
     ```

+    **Tip**: put this code in a file `quick_compile.sh` so you can easily call `source quick_compile.sh`.

 ??? tip "Creating new files"
-    As above, we need to recompile the package, but also tell CMake to discover these new files.
-In your `build` directory:
+    As above, we need to recompile the package, but also tell CMake to discover these new files:
     ```sh
+    cd build
     cmake ../source
     make -j4
     source */setup.sh
+    cd ../
     ```
     When the changes are significant, it may sometimes be necessary to clear the `build` directory altogether and compile again from scratch.

+    **Tip**: put this code in a file `full_compile.sh` so you can easily call `source full_compile.sh`.